Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Be sure to stay close to a restroom once you have injected methylnaltrexone.
 Most patients have a bowel movement within a few minutes to a few hours after they use it.

 - Methylnaltrexone should only be used by patients who take opioid pain medicines.
 Tell your doctor if you stop taking your opioid pain medicine.

-- Serious stomach or bowel problems (eg, perforation) may occur with methylnaltrexone.
+- Tears in the stomach or bowel (perforation) have happened with methylnaltrexone.
 Tell your doctor right away if you have severe, worsening, or persistent stomach swelling or pain; severe or persistent nausea or vomiting; black, sticky stools; or bloody vomit.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using methylnaltrexone while you are pregnant.
 It is not known if methylnaltrexone is found in breast milk.
 If you are or will be breast-feeding while you use methylnaltrexone, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of methylnaltrexone:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: